digdilem/taskpony/readme.md

 > How can I tell you about bugs or suggest improvements?
 Please do!
 The best place is to use [Github issues](https://github.com/digdilem/taskpony/issues)

+> How do I add HTTPS?
+Use a reverse proxy - see #security

+> How do I protect my Taskpony with a username and password?
+Use a reverse proxy - see #security

 # Documentation